harrythu25/CyberSecurityAssignment/README.md

 # Credits
 Special thanks to [zxcvbn](https://github.com/dropbox/zxcvbn), a Javascript library developed by Dropbox.
 This library was used to evaluate the strength of the passwrod.

-And [This blog](https://www.ocpsoft.org/tutorials/regular-expressions/password-regular-expression/) which helped me get through the headachhe of writing regex.
+And [this blog](https://www.ocpsoft.org/tutorials/regular-expressions/password-regular-expression/) which helped me get through the headache of writing regex.

 # License & Copyright